 Possibly, yes.
 This will depend on your insurer and policy type.

 As an example, Pet Plan’s ‘Covered 4 Life’ policies will cover herbal medicine “when referred and endorsed by your vet, the cost of any examination, consultation, advice, test and legally prescribed medication for the following when it is used to treat injury and illness.”

 They will not cover the cost of any pre-existing conditions or any preventative or elective treatment or procedure that you choose to have carried out that is not directly related to an injury or illness.

 Please speak to your vet and insurer for advice.

 Can I work with you instead of my vet?

 No. This is a complementary therapy that supports the excellent veterinary care we have in the UK.
-It is not a substitute for veterinary care and a Herbal Choices consultant will never diagnose or prescribe – that’s what your vet has trained to do.
+It is not a substitute for veterinary care and a herbal self-medication consultant will never diagnose or prescribe – that’s what your vet has trained to do.